ibcom-lab/entityos-sdk-payroll/README.md

 ## Cloud Service

-The cloud service methods are availabe at the FINANCIAL endpoint:
+The cloud service methods are available at the FINANCIAL endpoint:
 - https://docs.entityos.cloud/endpoint_financial

 The FINANCIAL_PAYROLL_PAY_PROCESS method is an Australian specific method for calculating tax etc.  The logic for the calculations are provided within this repo to verifiy the logic suits your needs.